fintechblocks/open-banking-auth-sdk-nodejs/readme.md

 ## 6. How to test multi auth

-- Open `example/app.js` and add new multi-auth endpoint:
+- Open `example/app.js` and add a new multi-auth endpoint:

 ```javascript
 app.get('/payment-init-multi', async function (req, res) {